An elegant globe for a 20th century office

 Globus Columbus Terracqueo, circa 1950, mounted on a wooden base consisting of three turned elements; the base element features a recess for a compass, which is missing.
 The large cardboard globe is divided into 12 segments, depicting the geopolitical division of the world, with particular emphasis on major sea routes.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture originates from the period between the late 18th and early 19th centuries.
 It was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
 These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a considerable mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, with moldings, strong bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and antiquity inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the customer’s perspective, as many counterfeit products circulate on the market.
+Ultimately, this is crucial from the customer’s perspective, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details